tkshfj/MMG/logs/project_log.md

 - Review image segmentation, detection and classification techniques
   - Chapters 1-9 of *Deep Learning with Python, 2nd Edition* by François Chollet.

+## 2025-05-12
+- Installed Obsidian on macOS and created a vault.
+- Moved section drafts to the Obsidian vault on iCloud Drive.

 ## 2025-05-11

 - Installed Zotero on Ubuntu